Your Local News

 While studying at the University of South Australia, Tim joined Fresh FM in Adelaide and a news presenter before eventually being promoted to News Director.
 He also spent time as a program presenter, a talk-back announcer and even tried his hand- somewhat unsuccessfully- at the DJ Decks.

 Tim says he loves the role news media plays in local communities, adding he’s thrilled to be able to bring viewers the only TV news bulletin made just for regional South Australia.
-A few of his personal highlights so far include covering the state election, and presenting the news from across the region in the lead up to Anzac Day.
+A few of his personal highlights so far include covering state and federal elections, and presenting the news from across the region.

 Connect with Tim on Twitter- @timhatfield87

-John Hunt returned to the Steel City in March 2014 to become our Whyalla Journalist.
+John Hunt returned home to the Steel City in March 2015 to become our Whyalla Journalist.

 John is a graduate of the University of South Australia having gained a double degree in Journalism and International Relations.